-We also abolished the existing telecommuting rules, added provisions for satellite office work and mobile work, and set new telework rules with increased eligibility in January 2022.
+We abolished the existing telecommuting rules, added provisions for satellite office work and mobile work, and have developed telework rules with increased eligibility in January 2022.
 These rules were established to improve work-life balance and productivity, and all employees may utilize them for up to 2 days per week, based on the company-wide telework experience in the aftermath of the novel coronavirus disaster.
 Any utilization of 3 or more days per week can be accomplished by applying for it.

 In the future, we will continue to consider further use of ICT, along with the development of an IT environment and the promotion of productivity through the use of ICT.

 Application System to Request the Place of Work

 In fiscal 2008, Sumitomo Forestry established a program facilitating the transfer of employees to a certain destination for reasons limited to marriage or a spouse transfer accompanied by a change of residence.
 The program enables employees to continue working for the Company even after marriage or their spouse being transferred.